Puerto Rico draft rescue bill guided by U.S. bankruptcy rules

 The oversight board will look at each bond issued and make a determination on how it relates to other creditors under the existing law, the congressional aide said.
 If the GO bonds are constitutionally protected and within their limits then the board would take that into consideration, the aide said.

-Reporting by Patrick Rucker in Washington and Nick Brown in San Juan
+Reporting by Patrick Rucker in Washington and Nick Brown in San Juan; Editing by Daniel Bases and Richard Chang